lmc2179/lmc2179.github.io/drafts/learning_curve.md

 cd winequality/
 ```

-Import libraries and read from the CSV
+Plus import libraries and read from the CSV:

 ```python
 from sklearn.linear_model import Lasso